Down to earth is a phrase that means practical or humble; unpretentious; reasonable.

 A second example of this phrase being used in this way comes from the Sandusky Star Journal newspaper, 1935:

 “And, while our fashions are as new as tomorrow, our prices are the good down-to-earth prices that save you money.”

 While there’s no way to really know for sure, I’m curious as to whether the phrases “down to earth” and “out of this world” are related in some way.
 Did they form around the same time?
 I just find it odd how these two phrases share a similar word (earth/world), but their meaning is basically the exact opposite of one another.
 While being “down to earth” refers to something that’s normal or reasonable, “out of this world” refers to something that’s crazy or bizarre.

 - I was worried that the repair costs of fixing my broken car would be too much for me to pay, however the prices were actually down to earth and reasonable.

-Note: The origins for many popular sayings are not known.
-Generally then, what you’ll see on the phrase’s page is either a theory about its origins, or there will be a citation that can give you an idea for how far back in history the saying goes.
-So if you see an idiom in a quote that goes back to the year 1600, then you know the idiom is at that old, at the minimum.
+Note: The origin of many popular sayings are not known.
+Generally then, what you’ll see on the phrase’s page is either a theory about its origin, or there will be a citation.
+The purpose of these citations is to give you an idea on how far back a saying goes.
+So if you see an idiom being quoted in a book from 1600, then you know the idiom is at least that old.